-Kane was awarded the $14M Lump Sum VCA Police Stables Redevelopment in October 2016.
+Kane was awarded the $14M VCA Police Stables Redevelopment in October 2016.

 The Stables project involved the restoration of the former Victoria Police mounted branch horse stables to provide new accommodation for The Victorian College of Arts (VCA).

-Critical components of the design include conserving the site’s cultural and built heritage under Heritage Victoria guidance, incorporating ESD systems and design strategies to meet the University of Melbourne’s campus-wide sustainability targets.
+Critical components of the design included conserving the site’s cultural and built heritage under Heritage Victoria guidance, and incorporating ESD systems and design strategies to meet the University of Melbourne’s campus-wide sustainability targets.

 The project scope included: